-Construction or renovation?
+Construction of a new house or renovation of an existing one?
 This can be a big decision when you’re buying in Portugal, since everything’s new and you’re not really familiar with the market.
-When considering building your home in Portugal, you can choose either to build a new house or renovate an existing property.
+When considering building your home in Portugal, you can choose either to build a new house from scratch or to renovate an already existing structure.
 This guide will provide you with all the vital, up-to-date information you need to make the best possible decision.
 We work in cooperation with many construction companies in Portugal and have helped many clients to successfully complete their projects!

 Choosing the right construction companies in Portugal when renovating or building your home is definitely an important decision.
 However, the local market can be confusing.
 Most construction services you find on the Internet are big firms that won’t work on a single property – smaller companies who’ll take on your project are much harder to find.
 When you work with Pearls of Portugal, we set you up with our trusted construction and architecture partners.
-Asking locals for recommendations is also a great option.
+This way, your project can meet all your expectations and you can avoid issues.

 Even so, the budget values may vary according to the construction systems and materials in use.
 In order to better compare the various values presented, it will always be important to check the quality ratio between the materials indicated in the possible budgets under analysis.

-Before accepting an offer, we recommend a check by a construction consultant, so that you can confirm that it is a fair contract.
-You should also check whether the offer (which should include a 19% VAT share) is only an estimate or whether it comprises a fixed value, since the cost may sometimes increase dramatically due to contractual clauses and possible changes during the construction phase.
+Before accepting an offer, you should check whether the offer (which should include a 19% VAT share) is only an estimate or whether it comprises a fixed value, since the cost may sometimes increase dramatically due to contractual clauses and possible changes during the construction phase.

-If you can, you should also get a lawyer to examine the contract, as construction contracts can be very distorted and biased in favor of the construction company, giving few rights to the client.
+Before signing, you should definitely get a lawyer to help you, since construction contracts can be distorted and biased in favor of the construction company, giving few rights to the client.
+When you work with Pearls of Portugal, we set all of this up for you.

 According to Portuguese law, construction companies are liable for minor defects up to one year after completion and structural defects up to five years.
 In fact, it is not uncommon for problems to arise during construction, particularly with regard to material defects.
 If you have problems, you generally have to be very patient and persistent.